kjbloj/bioinformatics-support-unit.github.io/courses/index.md

 ####Cancellations

 #####Command Line
-The Command Line course is free for Newcastle University staff and BBSRC-funded researchers.
+The Command Line course is free for Newcastle University staff and students, and BBSRC-funded researchers.
 However, in the event of a cancellation less than one week from the start of the course, a £100 fee will be charged.

 For all other participants, a cancellation up to one week before the course start date will incur a 30 per cent cancellation fee.
 For later cancellations, or non attendance, the full course fee will be charged.